Belgian and European patent applications

 If you wish to seek protection in other countries than the first country of filing, it is necessary to file patent applications in these other countries within the priority year.

-Patenthuis will be happy to file a European or Belgian patent application for you based on your priority application filed elsewhere.
+Patenthuis will be happy to file a European patent application or a Belgian patent application for you based on your priority application filed elsewhere